-- Different types of exercise work different muscle groups and will help condition your body more fully.
-Cross training can help prevent injuries as your body becomes stronger as a whole.
+- Cross train too (Bike, swim, run, yoga, stairs, etc).
+Different types of exercise work different muscle groups and will help condition your body.
+Strengthening your body can help prevent injuries on the trail.

 - If you have any concerns about your health, contact your physician before you start a training program.

 - Learn more about tips to keep your belongings safe while traveling here.

 6. Insure Your Trip.